 Overall he has nearly a decade’s experience in programme management and implementation.

 Sanne joined the Climate Centre in 2015 and has been the programme coordinator for the Partners for Resilience programme.
 She is currently making a transition to the Anticipatory Action team.

 Sanne took her first degree in cultural anthropology and development sociology at the University of Leiden, followed by an MA in international humanitarian action at the University of Groningen.

 During her master’s programme, she interned for the Climate Centre based at the IFRC Africa zone office, where she worked on climate training for National Societies.

 Margot Curl, Learning Coordinator

-Starting with the Climate Centre in February 2015, Margot is responsible for the promotion of learning and uptake, technical advice, game development, and relationship management.
+Starting with the Climate Centre in 2015, Margot is responsible for the promotion of learning and uptake, technical advice and relationship management.
 Margot leads the Climate Centre's work on games and interactivity.